Multiwoven/docs/docs/01-start-here.md

 # Overview

-**Multiwoven** is a cutting-edge platform designed to streamline the connection between data warehouses and customer engagement tools, enhancing your business's data capabilities.
+**Multiwoven** is a modern data activation platform designed to streamline the connection between data warehouses and customer engagement tools, enhancing your business's data capabilities.
 Engage with our easy-to-navigate documentation to get detailed insights on our sources, destinations, and more, or delve into one of our key topics for a deeper understanding of Multiwoven's features.

 ![Alt text for the image](/img/dashboard.png)